ucsdwcsng/rustypfb/README.md

 ![Image Alt Text](/docs/Channelized_DSSS.png)

-We channelize and then revert it fully.
-Here is the STFT of the same
+We channelize and then revert the previous example fully.
+Here is the STFT of the reverted IQ

 ![Image Alt Text](/docs/reverted_stft.png)

+We see no aliasing artifacts.
+Perfect reconstruction!

 Usage instructions coming soon.